 |Europa League Winner

 |Odds from William Hill

 English teams are often accused of not taking this tournament seriously, but Tottenham boss Andre Villas-Boas has underlined his determination to recapture the trophy he lifted with Porto in 2011 by fielding strong line-ups throughout the group stages, and his side are among the favourites at 12/1 (13.00) to go all the way.

 However, Spurs face a tough tie against Lyon in the first knockout stage, before potentially facing either Inter (who are third favourites at 10/1 (11.00) to win the tournament) or Cluj, who were unluckily eliminated from the Champions League.

 Russian sides have done well in the Europa League over the last 10 years, and Liverpool will not be looking forward to visiting Zenit St Petersburg in their tie.

-Luciano Spalletti’s men won this competition in 2008, and his expensively assembled side are fancied at 16/1 (17.00) to overcome the Reds and return the trophy to Russia once again.
+Luciano Spalletti’s men won this competition in 2008, and their expensively-assembled side are fancied at 16/1 (17.00) to overcome The Reds and return the trophy to Russia once again.

 Like Zenit, few will want to take on Anzhi, who have an impressive array of talent on display.